 The M.S. degree, Plan II (Comprehensive Examination) requires completion of a minimum of 36 units of upper-division and graduate-level approved course work and successfully passing a comprehensive examination.
-At least 24 of these units must be in graduate courses (200 series courses), a minimum of 16 of these being Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, and ME 299).
-The student must take 3 units (ME 250) and no more than 7 units of directed studies (ME 290).
-One additional 4 unit course is required for completing the requirements of the MS Plan II.
+At least 24 of these units must be in graduate courses (200 series courses), a minimum of sixteen of these units being Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, ME 298I, and ME 299).
+The student must take 1 unit of seminar (ME 250) and no more than 7 units of directed studies (ME 290) or individual internship (ME 298I).
+The comprehensive examination covers a broad range of topics chosen from upper-division and graduate courses the student has taken.
+This examination is prepared and administered by the graduate program committee.
+The examination takes places in the first week following the end of the Spring Quarter.